2025 European Athletics Indoor Championships – Women's pentathlon

-The women's pentathlon at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
-This will be the 17th time the event is contested at the European Athletics Indoor Championships.
+The women's pentathlon at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 9 March 2025.
+This was the 17th time the event is contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 The 60 metres hurdles, high jump and shot put are scheduled for 9 March during the morning session.
 The long jump and 800 metres are scheduled for 9 March during the evening session.

 Background

 The women's pentathlon was contested 16 times before 2025, at every previous edition of the European Athletics Indoor Championships since 1992.
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Nafissatou Thiam is the world and European record holder in the event, with a score of 5055 points, set at the 2023 championships.